 Under the current tax regime, the amortization of FAGE International's intellectual property is allocated between trademark and technology and the portion allocated to trademarks is 80% tax-exempt, thus only 20% is tax-deductible.
 As discussed above, the new tax law abolishes the partial exemption for qualifying intellectual property.
 As a result, FAGE International S.A. recognized a deferred tax asset of approximately \$38.5 million on the basis that the amortization of intellectual property will be 100% tax-deductible after 2021.
-In recognizing such deferred tax asset, management assessed that adequate future taxable profits would be available to realize such deferred tax asset.
+In recognizing such deferred tax asset, management assessed that adequate future taxable profits would be available to realize such deferred tax asset as well as the fact that, for tax losses incurred as from 1, 2017, their carryforward is limited to 17 years with older tax losses being deducted first.
+However, tax losses incurred before December 31, 2016 may still be carried forward without any time limitation.